 How does physical inactivity increase UTI risk?

-The following method can not only reduce the risk of UTIs, but also STIs (sexually transmitted infections)…
+The following method can reduce the risk of UTIs and STIs (sexually transmitted infections)…

 3. Use a Condom